-Running a business is hard work, and business leaders constantly face new trials, even when their business is extremely successful.
-In order to continue with growth and success, business leaders must be prepared to overcome challenges.
-Given that financial leaders control millions of dollars, they have a unique vantage point into how to run a business and maintain its viability.
+Running a business is hard work, and business leaders continuously face new trials, even when their business is extremely successful.
+For business leaders to continue with growth and success, they must be prepared to overcome challenges.
+Given that financial leaders control millions of dollars, they have a unique vantage point into how to run a business and maintain its viability.Start the Conversation

-Four Financial Leadership Lessons for Business Owners
+4 Financial Leadership Lessons for Business Owners

 1. Make sure you know and understand your numbers

 As a business owner, you absolutely must understand which numbers drive your business.
-It’s crucial that you stay informed about these metrics as they change from day to day and month to month.
+It’s crucial to stay informed about these metrics as they change from day to day and month to month.
 This data ranges from cash balance in the bank to complicated calculations and forecasts.
 You can keep ahead of the financial game by maintaining a weekly and monthly data chart to track metrics.

 Don’t worry if you lack the financial background to determine which metrics you need to follow or how to track them.
 Get someone from your team to do this for you.
 If you don’t have anyone on your team who can do this, then it’s time to recruit a new member for the decisions.

 Before joining the Kroger team, Schlotman worked with the accounting group Coopers & Lybrand.
-Since he came on board at Kroger, Schlotman has been recognized for multiple achievements within the company including doubling Kroger’s digital investments and acquiring stakes in overseas companies.
+Since joining the board at Kroger, Schlotman was recognized for multiple achievements within the company, including doubling Kroger’s digital investments and acquiring stakes in overseas companies.

 These figures should not be viewed in isolation but should be shown in contrast to prior periods to highlight trends.
 Sharing metrics that help drive company growth and profit will encourage your stakeholder’s ability to invest in improving company performance.

 Ned Segal joined Twitter as their CFO in 2017.
 Before joining the team, Segal was a Goldman Sachs banker for many years and more recently held the position of Senior Vice President of Finance at Silicon Valley’s Intuit.
 His advice for financial leaders is to find the truth in the figures.

 Elizabeth Elliott, VP of Equity Research, has been with the company for a year.
 Her role is to perform financial modeling to share with company leaders and shareholders.
-Her advice to business leaders is that in order to maintain financial success in business, you must be honest and prepared to admit your mistakes.
+Her advice to business leaders is that to maintain financial success in business, you must be honest and prepared to admit your mistakes.

 Too often, business leaders become distracted in attempting to please too many different people by offering too broad a range of services and features.
 Consequently, they end up spreading themselves too thinly and losing money.
-It’s important to reduce your costs by avoiding the selling of goods and services that are not essential to your customer base.
+It’s essential to reduce your costs by avoiding the selling of goods and services that are not essential to your customer base.

 CFO of Home Depot Carol B. Tomé has been in her position since 2001.
 She was named the executive vice president of corporate services in 2007.
 As well as financial leadership, her areas of leadership expertise include real estate and strategic business development.
-Tomé’s advice to be great leaders is to understand that you need to become a master of connecting with your audience.
+Tomé’s advice to be great leaders is to understand that you need to become a master of connecting with your audience.Talk to An Expert

-4. Motivate employees in order to boost your business
+4. Motivate employees to boost your business

-Having a growing business gives employees opportunities to make an impact and leave their mark in it.
+Having a growing business gives employees opportunities to make an impact and leave their mark on it.
 Employees want to have a role, clear and achievable goals, and purpose.
 Therefore, the ethos behind your company and its strategic goals and objectives should be made clear.

 Another critical element to motivating your employees is maintaining an air of professionalism.
-Professionalism and proper interpersonal behavior nurture pride as well as team loyalty.
+Professionalism and proper interpersonal behavior nurture pride, as well as team loyalty.
 While you are demonstrating your level of professionalism, encourage employees to achieve their own level of skills.